neofytr/Codeforces/techniques/bitwise_tricks.md

 // (n) && (n & (n - 1)) is 1 iff n is NOT a power of 2
 ```

+## Extra

+Suppose x is an unsigned number
+Doing x - 1 sets all the bits to the right of it's leftmost set bit and clears the leftmost set bit
+So doing x & (x - 1) clears the leftmost set bit

 ## Even/Odd Checks

 ```c